 Columns F , G, and H are the Origin, Stopovers, and Destination fields.
 Stopovers is optional and can be left blank, but the column must still exist.

 Columns I and J are for Fuel Remaining and Oil Added.
 Both are optional fields and may be left blank.

 Column K is the Notes and also is optional.

-Effective with version 1.5 (coming soon) you may optionally include fields for Business Usage and Turboprop.
+You may optionally include fields for Business Usage and Turboprop.